Rigidity of discrete conformal structures on surfaces: Euclidean discrete conformal structures

-\begin{remark} Corollary \ref{sign of hi hj hk} has an interesting geometric explanation as follows.
-For a nondegenerate Euclidean discrete conformal structure for the triangle $\{ijk\}\in F$, there exists a geometric center $C_{ijk}$ for the triangle $\{ijk\}$ (\cite{G4}, Proposition 4), which has the same power distance to the vertices $i, j, k$.
-Please refer to Figure \ref{Signed distance of geometric center}.
+\begin{remark} Lemma \ref{sign of hi hj hk} has an interesting geometric explanation as follows.
+For a nondegenerate radius vector $r\in \mathbb{R}^3_{>0}$ on the weighted triangle $(\{ijk\}, \varepsilon,\eta)$, there exists a geometric center $C_{ijk}$ for the triangle $\{ijk\}$ (\cite{G4}, Proposition 4), which has the same power distance to the vertices $i, j, k$.